-- Start the WebLogic Administration Server and invoke the Administration Console in your browser. - See "Overview of Administering WebLogic Server XML" on page 9-1 for information on invoking the Administration Console. - 2.
-Follow the steps outlined in the Associate a Parser to a Document Type page of the Administration Console Online Help.
+1. Start the WebLogic Administration Server and invoke the Administration Console in your browser.

+See Section 9.1, "Overview of Administering WebLogic Server XML" for information on invoking the Administration Console.

+2. Follow the steps outlined in "Associate a Parser to a Document Type" in the Oracle WebLogic Server Administration Console Help.

-External Entity Configuration Tasks
+9.3 External Entity Configuration Tasks